mvanalphen/graphql-workshop/apollo-server-customer/README.md

 npm install
 ```

+### Rover CLI

+To run an instance of Apollo Router and run commands against Apollo GraphOS, the Rover CLI must be installed.
+Follow [these instructions](https://www.apollographql.com/docs/rover/getting-started/) to install it.

 ### Running the project for the workshop

 To run the project, run `npm run dev`.
 This will spin up the server on port `4000`.
 You can access the server through `http://localhost:4000`.

+### Running Apollo Router

+To run an instance of Apollo Router, run `rover dev --supergraph-port 4500 --supergraph-config ./router/supergraph.yaml --elv2-license=accept`.
+This will run a local instance of Apollo Router on port `4500` using the local supergraph configuration.
+You can access the router through `http://localhost:4500`.

 ## Commands